Red4mber/Thermite/readme.md

 A malware development project written entirely in Rust.

 Despite the presentation as a library, only goal is to learn stuff, I don't really plan for it to be more than a collection of scripts and functions.
+I mostly do it for the sake of learning cool stuff.

 ## Summary

-What is already done ?
+What is done yet ?

 * PEB Walking and enumeration using custom implementation of GetModuleHandle/GetProcAddress
 * Direct syscalls with dynamic syscall ID retrieval using a mix of techniques such as Hell's Gates and Halo's Gate/Tartarus gate.
 * Indirect syscalls (now with syscall sorting to retrieve SSNs o/)
+* Hooking via Hardware breakpoints (Patchless AMSI Bypass soon)

+Not much yet, but i've been working on it for around two weeks so give it time ^^

 I am also currently working on various other techniques such as process enumeration, etw/amsi patching, PPID spoofing etc… Everything is not online yet, but I try to update the repository as regularly as possible.

-### Go check out the code :D
+##### Just go check out the code :D

 The goal of this project is to teach myself malware development, this is why I took care to document everything and wrote detailed comments and documentation.